ianallannz/ianallannz.github.io/src/blog/on-council-waste.md

 >The goal is for our council to be a conscientious enabler, with an increased risk appetite, while ensuring negative externalities are not passed on to the public.

-And from what I'm hearing, all council candidates agree.
+And from what I'm hearing, all local councillors agree.

 So why do the public feel like compliance and consenting is so onerous and costly?